oceanprotocol-archive/OEPs/7/README.md

 * The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
 * KEEPER stores on-chain only the essential information about ASSETS
-* PROVIDERS store the ASSET metadata off-chain
+* MATA AGENTS store the ASSET metadata off-chain
 * KEEPER doesn't store any ASSET metadata
-* OCEAN doesn't store ASSET files contents
-* An ASSET is modeled in OCEAN as on-chain information stored in the KEEPER, metadata stored by a Metadata Provider exposing a standard Meta API and asset data stored by a storage provider exposing a standard Storage API
+* An ASSET is modeled in OCEAN as Asset Metadata stored by a Meta Agent Provider exposing a standard Meta API and asset data stored by a storage provider exposing a standard Meta API
-* ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS
+* ASSETS have no on-chain information (unless they are referenced in Service Agreements)
-* ASSETS can be resolved using a Decentralized ID (DID) included on-chain and off-chain
-* A Decentralized Distributed Object (**DDO**) represents the ASSET metadata
-* Any kind of object registered in Ocean SHOULD have a DID allowing to uniquely identify that object in the system
+* Any kind of object Ocean SHOULD have a DID allowing users to uniquely identify that object in the system
-* ASSET DDO (metadata off-chain) is associated to the ASSET information stored on-chain using a common **DID**
-* A **DID** can be resolved to get access to a **DDO**
+* An Actor's **DID** can be resolved to get access to a **DDO** using an on-chain resolver
-* ASSET DDO's can be updated without updating the on-chain information
-* ASSET information stored in the keeper will include a **checksum** attribute
-* The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DDO content
-* After the DDO resolving, the DDO HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
-* A HASH not matching with the checksum on-chain means the DDO was modified without the on-chain update
+* An Asset ID is the HASH of the Asset Metadata
+* An Asset's **DID** is defined as the DID of the Actors providing the metadata of the asset, extended with the Asset ID as part of the DID path
 * The function to calculate the HASH MUST BE standard